torvalds/linux/Documentation/process/coding-style.rst

 filesystem code (``struct super_block``: s_count and s_active).

-Remember: if another thread can find your data structure, and you don't have a reference count on it, you almost certainly have a bug.
+Remember: if another thread can find your data structure, and you don't have a reference count on it, you almost certainly have a .

 12) Macros, Enums and RTL